fastapi/fastapi/docs/en/docs/tutorial/query-params-str-validations.md

     {!> ../../../docs_src/query_params_str_validations/tutorial002_an.py!}
     ```

+!!! info
+    FastAPI added support for `Annotated` (and started recommending it) in version 0.95.0.

+    If you have an older version, you would get errors when trying to use `Annotated`.

+    Make sure you [Upgrade the FastAPI version](../deployment/versions.md#upgrading-the-fastapi-versions){.internal-link target=_blank} to at least 0.95.1 before using `Annotated`.

 ## Use `Annotated` in the type for the `q` parameter

 Remember I told you before that `Annotated` can be used to add metadata to your parameters in the [Python Types Intro](../python-types.md#type-hints-with-metadata-annotations){.internal-link target=_blank}?